|Brown with black stripe, grayish-white with a dark stripe, white with black eyes (extremely rare)

 Food & Diet Requirements 🥕

 Chinese hamsters are very active and require lots of exercise.
-You’ll definitely need to get them an exercise wheel.
+You’ll need to get them an exercise wheel.
 But besides a standard wheel, you should also set up times to play with your hamster in a larger isolated area.
 A bathtub or playpen would provide a great opportunity for your little furball to run around and stretch his legs.

 Chinese hamsters have a reputation for being very easy to tame.
 And that’s because they’re one of the smartest hamster breeds around.
 Once tamed, they’ll recognize and accept your scent, leading to some fun playtime.